 So, if your site doesn’t load fast, a significant percentage of potential visitors won’t even visit, let alone engage with your web pages.

 Here are a few things you can do to increase site speed:

-- First, choose a faster web hosting: A high-performance server near the target audience will increase site loading speed.
+- First, choose a faster web hosting: A high-performance server from a reliable hosting provider near the target audience will increase site loading speed.